LEGO Star Wars Last Jedi Set of 2 Minifigures – Porg from Millennium Falcon – UCS (75192)

 As is the case with many birds of prey, falcons have exceptional powers of vision; the visual acuity of one species has been measured at 2.6 times that of human eyes.
 They are incredibly fast fliers, with the Peregrine falcons having been recorded diving at speeds of 320 km/h (200 mph), making them the fastest-moving creatures on Earth; the fastest recorded dive attained a vertical speed of 390 km/h (240 mph).

-Jedi (), Jedi Knights, or collectively the Jedi Order are fictional characters, and often protagonists, featured in many works within the Star Wars franchise.
-Working symbiotically alongside the Old Galactic Republic, the Jedi Order is depicted as a religious, academic, meritocratic, and military-auxiliary (peacekeeping) organization whose origin dates back thousands of years before the events of the first film released in the franchise.
+The Jedi (), or collectively the Jedi Order, are characters following a fictional religion, and often protagonists, featured in many works within the Star Wars franchise.
+Working symbiotically alongside the Old Galactic Republic, the Jedi Order is depicted as an academic, meritocratic, and military-auxiliary (peacekeeping) religion whose origin dates back thousands of years before the events of the first film released in the franchise.
 The fictional organization has inspired a real-world new religious movement and parody religion: Jediism.

 Within the Star Wars galaxy, the Jedi are powerful guardians of order and justice, who, through intuition, rigorous training, and intensive self-discipline, are able to wield a supernatural power known as the Force, thus achieving the ability to move objects with the mind, perform incredible feats of strength, and connect to certain people's thoughts.
 As Star Wars creator George Lucas explains, the Jedi are "warrior-monks who keep peace in the universe", avoiding the use of violence except as a last resort, with a mission to "use their power to keep the governments of all the planets in line, so that they don't do terrible things".
 The Jedi have the "moral authority to do that" since they are "the most moral of anybody in the galaxy".
 Throughout the franchise, Jedi are often recognizable by their robes and tunics in various shades of brown and their use of lightsabers: sword-like weapons with a colorful blade made of plasma.